How Simulation Can Help Retain Workers and Reduce the Construction Skills Gap

 Matching the right skills with the right job is crucial to ensuring a safe and efficient worksite.
 Sending people to a job site without knowing what they can or can’t do has the potential to be life threatening and extremely costly.
 According to the Bureau of Labor Statistics, 60% of construction workplace injuries occur within the employee’s first year of employment.
 Simulation allows organizations to evaluate the skill set of new recruits before putting them on real equipment.

-Moreover, All of our simulators can be paired with an optional Instructor Operating Station (IOS).
+Moreover, All of our simulators can be paired with an optional Intellia Instructor Station (IOS).
 This remote workstation can be set up within the classroom or a different location and allows the instructor to control the training right from his seat.
 The IOS provides automated monitoring tools, including reporting of machine and performance data, rolled up into a single score that updates in real-time.
 This customizable scoring system allows the instructor to weigh different metrics, provide thresholds and deduct points for issues like collisions, human contact or exceeding time limits.
 Not only does this support benchmarking, but it also provides a more productive learning experience by focusing the training on areas for improvement for both existing and new workers.

 Training